 Most of remaining 25% of urea plants operate a fluid bed granulation unit for fertilizer finishing.
-Capacities range from 500 t/d to 4.000 t/d.
+Capacities range from 500 t/d to 4,000 t/d.
 The concentration of urea melt varies between 96-98.5 wt% depending on the fluid bed granulation technology (Uhde, Stamicarbon, TOYO, Casale etc.).
 Fluid bed granulation is generally a more complicated process than prilling and, consequently, sprayer design and spraying conditions can have a real influence on overall urea plant performance.

-Similar to prilling, large air flows are obtained have similar properties to those used to remove heat during solidificafrom fluid bed granulation.
-Additionally, tion.
-Urea granules (average size typically drum granulation can also be used to 'fat-3 mm) are larger than prills and have a ten' prills and convert these into granules. higher crushing strength (3 kg/cm2).
-Fluid although the resulting crushing strength is bed granulation is typically used in exportlower than that of conventional granules. oriented urea plants as the robust granules obtained are suitable for both bulk transport and bulk blending.
+Similar to prilling, large air flows are used to remove heat during solidification.
+Urea granules (average size typically 3 mm) are larger than prills and have a higher crushing strength (3 kg/cm).
+Fluid bed granulation is typically used in exportoriented urea plants as the robust granules obtained are suitable for both bulk transport and bulk blending.